- 1Spain: An attractive country for investment

 - Special rights reserved to founders or promoters, if any.

 The power to amend the bylaws lies with the shareholders’ meeting.
-As an exception and a new option introduced by Royal Decree-Law 15/2017, of October, 2017, on urgent measures for the mobility of economic operators within the national territory, the managing body will have the power to relocate the registered office within the national territory, unless stated otherwise in the bylaws (art.
+As an exception, Royal Decree-Law 15/2017, of October, 2017, on urgent measures for the mobility of economic operators within the national territory, introduced the option of the managing body having the power to relocate the registered office within the national territory, unless stated otherwise in the bylaws (art.
 285 LSC).